tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict
 		- TBD: consolidate static_dict into descript_dict
 	- TBD: dock_string - error messages are hard to update - so I want them to be as generic as possible!

-- INPROC: the future list - future interactive obj updates / features to be implemented
-	- framework for complex obj to contain sub-elements (e.g. drawer + surface + under == desk)
-	- Could also have UnderMixIn and BehindMixIn
-	- TBD: for UnderMixIn - need to include bulk capacity for negative space
-	- would need to deal with the wording 'look under' and 'look behind'
-	- 'look under' adds contents to room.feature_lst
-	- additional 'under' commands = 'put under' and 'reach under'
-	- for MixInHole have commands 'look in' and 'reach in'
-		- can a 'hole' be dark if the room is light?
-	- TBD: enable the 'behind' preposition (with multiple varients of obfustication)
-		- IDEA: minor_behind = you can see but not reach
-		- IDEA: moderate_behind = can see some
-		- IDEA" major_behind = can't see
-		- Presumably, all 3 flavors of behind impact availability of obj in room list
-		- TBD: put the control_panel behind the goblin (check TADS implementation)

 *** Unify Notes ***